ngageoint/opensphere/README.md

 [Optional] For VS Code, clone [opensphere-tests-vscode](https://github.com/justin-bits/opensphere-tests-vscode) for useful snippets and settings created specifically for testing OpenSphere.

+### Windows

+Tests run out of the box on Linux and OS X.  For Windows users, see [this page](windows.md) for instructions on running Cypress tests under WSL.

 ## License

 Copyright 2017 BIT Systems